truenas/middleware/docs/userguide/truenas_introduction.rst

 * Chapter 2: ZFS Primer: many of the features in the TrueNAS® Storage Appliance rely on the ZFS file system.
 An overview is provided to familiarize the administrator with the terminology and features provided by ZFS.

-* Chapter 3: Accessing TrueNAS®: this chapter introduces the console, shows how to access the graphical administrative interface.
+* Chapter 3: Initial Setup: this chapter describes how to install the TrueNAS® Storage Appliance, how to configure the out-of-band management port, and introduces the console and how to access the graphical administrative interface.

 * Chapters 4-14: these chapters cover the configuration options which are available in the TrueNAS® graphical administrative interface.
 The chapter order reflects the order that the configuration options appear within the administrative interface's tree structure.
 Chapter 4 describes how to create users and